Your Basket

 And the benefits of tea tree oil for acne don't end there, either.
 Unlike some other remedies, tea tree can accommodate for both comedonal breakouts (whiteheads, blackheads, etc.) and inflammatory breakouts (the big, red zits).
 It can also reduce their severity and frequency over time.

 So, does tea tree oil help with acne?
 In short, absolutely.
-In fact, the effects of this oil have become so notable that they're to popular acne treatment benzoyl peroxide.
+In fact, the effects of this oil have become so notable that they're often compared to the popular acne treatment benzoyl peroxide.

 While they may be a bit slower to get started, the effects are ultimately better off, as tea tree is the more naturally moisturising of the two options for the skin.